tadzik/gouda/docs/index.md

 ### An Easy-to-Use General-Purpose Documentation Processing Tool

 Gouda is a small command-line program which generates easily-navigable html from a handful of Markdown-formatted text files.
-Under the hood, it uses [Pandoc](http://johnmacfarlane.net/pandoc/) to do the markdown→html conversion.
+Under the hood it uses [Pandoc](http://johnmacfarlane.net/pandoc/) to do the markdown ➞ html conversion.

 Gouda is dirt-simple to use, and requires no configuration.
 You just run it in a directory containing Markdown-formatted text files (see